 What we left out

-We think the rules above represent a complete view of what is and isn't compatible with respect to Protobuf schemas.
-We
+We think the rules above represent a complete view of compatibility with respect to Protobuf schemas.

 We did leave out custom options, though.
 There's no way for us to know the effects of your custom options, so we can't reliably determine their compatibility.